-Freedom of speech, or free speech, is the fundamental concept of Western society.
+Free speech is a fundamental concept of Western society.
 It is the single biggest influence our society has had on every aspect of life and liberty.
-Free speech is a constitutionally defended human right, one which is bestowed upon everyone regardless of gender, sex, religion, race, nationality, or any other identifying factor.
+Not just that, but it’s a tangible, useful concept.

-So the question of “Why is Free Speech important?” seems foreign to many rational thinkers.
+So the question of “Why is Free Speech important?” seems foreign to many people.
+Why do we even need to ask it?
 However, based on recent anti-free speech rioters at college campuses, the question seems all too important to leave unanswered.

 So why is free speech so important?
 What causes so many to put so much faith and trust into the ideas of allowing others to speak freely of dissenting ideas?